 The Supreme Court of India categorically said on Tuesday, July 23, that serious fraud has been played by real estate firm Amrapali Group in connivance with Noida and Greater Noida authorities by failing to give possession of flats to over 42,000 home buyers.

-- Remarkable resilience of Indian real estate in 2019
+- Silver lining of 2020 for Indian real estate

 - Is due diligence lacking in home finance?

 - Catalysts of real(ty) change in 2021

 - Shifting focus from metro cities to tourist destinations: Aditya Kushwaha

 - How foreclosure could be mitigated in Coronavirus hit housing market?